-It doesn't take much to be understood in Spanish-- the folks who speak it in Latin America and Europe are forgiving of errors and very helpful.
-A combination of sometimes silly pantomine and Spanish basic words and phrases are what you need most to travel in a Spanish-speaking country.
-"Please"and "thank you" go a long way -- and a phrasebook is a big help.
-I've handed my phrasebook to folks.
-Not as embarassing as it sounds.
+It doesn't take much to be understood in Spanish—the folks who speak it in Latin America and Europe are forgiving of errors and very helpful.
+A combination of sometimes silly pantomime and Spanish basic words and phrases are what you need most to travel in a Spanish-speaking country.
+"Please"and "thank you" go a long way, and a phrasebook is a big help.

 - Hello: hola (oh-lah)

 - How are you?: ¿Cómo está? (coh-moh es-tah)

 - Good, thank you: Bien, gracias (bee-ehn, grah-see-ahs)

 - Can you speak English?: ¿Habla inglés? (hah-blah een-glays)?

 Asking for Directions

 As a traveler, some of the most common phrases you can expect to use have to do with directions.
 You might need to ask someone where your hotel is, where the restroom is, or where you can get a meal.
 And, of course, you'll need to be able to understand their response, too.